 Our President, Jim Bullard, participates on the Federal Open Market Committee, the Fed’s monetary policy-making body.
 Advised by our economists, he contributes informed opinions about national and Eighth Federal Reserve District conditions and influences policy decisions.

 We foster financial system stability and supervise banks.

 Along with other regulatory agencies, the Fed oversees financial institutions to ensure they operate soundly and treat customers fairly.
 This supervisory authority is also used to help guard against threats to the stability of the financial system as a whole.

-We supervise financial institutions in our region by assessing the soundness of their assets and operations; the effectiveness of their risk management practices; and their compliance with laws and regulations governing activities and consumer protection.
+The St. Louis Fed supervises financial institutions in our region by assessing the soundness of their assets and operations; the effectiveness of their risk management practices; and their compliance with laws and regulations governing activities and consumer protection.
 We collect and verify data from financial institutions to ensure an accurate accounting of their conditions, as well as the money and reserves in the banking system.
 We also ensure adequate liquidity in financial markets.

 We provide payment services to financial institutions and support the U.S. Treasury's financial operations.

 As part of the Federal Reserve System, we serve banks' demand for currency and coin in the Eighth Federal Reserve District and ensure the currency circulated within our District is high-quality and authentic.